-Teachers may then split each word in three different ways to demonstrate how the letters relate to the sounds in the word.
+When teachers are sure that the words are in the child's spoken vocabulary, they may go on to split (segment) each word in three different ways to demonstrate how the letters relate to the sounds in the word.

-1. The easiest way to split a word, so that it is spoken as naturally as possible, is into ‘body and coda’, e.g. 'ca-t, ma-t, ha-t, ba-t, ra-t, he-n, do-g, bi-g, bo-x'.
-It is easier for children to split words in this manner, because, as people, we speak in syllables.
-Our speech is not made up of consonants and vowels.
-These are abstractions imposed on speech to convert it from a spoken medium into a visual medium.
+2. The easiest way to split a word so that it is spoken as naturally as possible, is into ‘body and coda’, e.g. 'ca-t, ma-t, ha-t, ba-t, ra-t, he-n, do-g, bi-g, bo-x'.
+It is easier for children to split spoken words in this manner, because humans speak in syllables which always contain a vowel sound.

-At the same time teachers should also show children how to write the letters.
+At the same time children may be taught how to write the letters.

 While children are practising writing each letter, they are internalising its corresponding sound, either vocally out loud, or silently to themselves.
 (This is phonics - letter/sound correspondences)

-Most importantly, children should also write the whole word by writing the letters in the correct order from left to right across the page with spaces the width of the little finger between each word.
+Most importantly, children should also write the whole word by writing the letters in the correct order from left to right.

 In this way children learn how to spell the word.
 Their visual memory for the letters and the order in which they appear in the word grows at the same time as their memory for the sounds in the word.

-While children are going through the above process and learning how simple regular CVC words are written, they are learning how letters correspond to sounds, how to write letters and how to write whole words.
+While children are going through the above process and learning how simple regular CVC words are written, they are learning how sounds correspond to letters, how to write the letters and how to write whole words.

 But most of the common words in English are not phonically regular words.
-When children come to learning common irregular words, it is important that they learn how to say, write and spell the whole word explicitly.
+When children begin to learn common irregular words, it is important that they learn how to say, write and spell the whole word explicitly.

 They will notice that each letter does not always correspond to a specific sound.
-These words have to be learnt by visually remembering their spelling patterns and the sound of the whole word, e.g. the, to, go, no, me, you.
+These words have to be learnt by visually remembering their spelling patterns and the sound of the whole word, as well as the sound of each letter, or group of letters, e.g. the, to, go, no, me, you, she, they.